nextcloud/documentation/admin_manual/installation/source_installation.rst

     apt-get install apache2 mariadb-server libapache2-mod-php7.0
     apt-get install php7.0-gd php7.0-json php7.0-mysql php7.0-curl php7.0-mbstring
     apt-get install php7.0-intl php7.0-mcrypt php-imagick php7.0-xml php7.0-zip

+.. note:: If installing from MariaDB from Ubuntu's repositories, there will be
+          no prompt to create a password for the root user.
+Please run "mysql_secure_installation" command after the installation to set the root user password.
+Without doing this, there will be no root password, just hit enter when prompted.

 * This installs the packages for the Nextcloud core system.
   ``libapache2-mod-php7.0`` provides the following PHP extensions: ``bcmath bz2